ercanpinar/Android_Example/README.md

 Send a new post and was developed to display the post sent earlier.

+### Application Flow  ###

+The Splash Screen is displayed for 2 seconds to the user.
+Then the New Post Page opens.
+The user can send a new post from this page with the "SEND" Button: (Filling the Title and Body fields completely).

+From this page the user opens the page displaying the previously posted posts with "ALL POST" button.
+It automatically retrieves the POST list from the server when the page is opened.

 ### Screens ###

 Implementation occurs on three screens